 The College utilises Information and Communication Technology (ICT) to enhance learning outcomes.
 ICT is an Australian Curriculum cross curriculum priority.
 This means that students need to be proficient in their use of ICT and that all subject should use ICT to enhance learning.
-In 2022, the College has moved to a new 1:1 Device programme to support these goals.

 The device programme will involve (either) an iPad or Macbook (laptop) depending on the student's year group.
-The table below shows the plan for 2022 and beyond: